APR Energy Delivers Backup Generation for South Australia

 JACKSONVILLE, Florida, Aug.
-1, 2017 /PRNewswire/ --A newly signed contract with SA Power Networks installs APR Energy as the last line of defense against power outages in South Australia, adding more than 200MW to the grid through the use of emissions-friendly mobile gas turbines at two sites.
+1, 2017 /PRNewswire/ --A newly signed contract with SA Power Networks installs APR Energy as the last line of defense against power outages in South Australia, adding as much as 276MW to the grid through the use of emissions-friendly mobile gas turbines at two sites.
 The plants should provide critical grid stability before December 1, 2017.

 "APR Energy is pleased to provide emergency back-up generation for South Australian households and businesses," said John Campion, chairman of APR Energy, a global leader in fast-track power solutions.
 "Ensuring that the people of South Australia have this critically needed power quickly will play an important role in mitigating the risk of blackouts and the need for load shedding during the peak summer months."